Series 501.3.2.2P - Early Childhood Screening Reminder Letter

 The state of Minnesota mandates the school district to provide Early Childhood Screening as a one-time check on the health and development of young children.¹ The state requires that your child receive such a developmental screening or that you provide health records indicating that your child received a comparable developmental screening within the preceding 365 days from a public or private health care organization or individual health care provider.
 This must be done no later than 30 days after the first day of first attending a public school.

 Registration for kindergarten occurs during January-February for most District 196 elementary schools.
-At that time, you will be asked to show proof of screening when you register your child for kindergarten (along with your child’s birth certificate).
+At that time, you will be asked to show proof of screening when you register your child for kindergarten (along with proof of your child’s age).

 Please call the screening office now at 651-423-7899 to schedule an appointment or email us at firstname.lastname@example.org.
 Screening is available on select Tuesdays, Wednesdays, Thursdays, Fridays and we have some Saturdays too.
 Early Childhood Screening is provided by the school district at no charge to families.